fjruizruano/In_Silico_SeqCap_10xG/README.md

 ## 3. First round of mapping: against the ref and alt sequences

 Since the 10xG reads contain introns and the reference sequences do not contain them, we need to use a mapper considering soft clipping for the definitive maps.
-Here we use SSAHA2, since we can easily control the mapping legth and identity.
+Here we use SSAHA2, since we can easily control the mapping length and identity.
 It can be run in a multithread way with this commands:

 ```
 $ ls barcoded_trim_1.fastq barcoded_trim_2.fastq > list.txt